gamesrc-ver-recreation/build/notes-restoration.md

 In fact - there's evidence that this happened.
 Indeed, on the one hand, SW 1.0-1.2 seem to use the same A.OBJ, CACHE1D.OBJ and MMULTI.OBJ code as used in Duke3D 1.5 (Duke3D 1.4 is further matching on A.OBJ and MMULTI.OBJ).
-These CACHE1D.OBJ and MMULTI.OBJ files were probably made with Watcom C 10.5.
+The CACHE1D.OBJ and MMULTI.OBJ files were probably made with Watcom C 10.5.
 However, the ENGINE.OBJ files used for SW 1.0-1.2 were apparently made using Watcom C 10.6.
 In fact, a copy of the sources for ENGINE.OBJ as used for SW 1.1-1.2 was found alongside SW sources under a directory